-Matthew joined Exeter Law School as a Lecturer in Law from the University of Southampton in September 2017.
-Matthew's research focusses on legal issues arising from Connected and Autonomous Vehicles (Driverless Cars) and is co-authoring the first substantive text on 'The Law and Driverless Cars' (available 2018).
+Matthew joined Exeter Law School as a Lecturer in Law in September 2017.
+Matthew's research focusses on legal issues arising from Connected and Autonomous Vehicles (Driverless Cars) and has co-authored the first substantive text on 'The Law and Autonomous Vehicles' (January 2019).
 Matthew has presented his research at major industry conferences both nationally and internationally and has been cited by several newspapers including the Times and the Guardian.
-Matthew is running the first LLM Module on 'Motor Insurance Law and Autonomous Vehicles' in 2018/19.

-The Law and Driverless Cars (With Lucy McCormick and Dr Kyriaki Noussia) Forthcoming (April-October 2018) Informa Law from Routledge
+The Law and Autonomous Vehicles (With Lucy McCormick and Dr Kyriaki Noussia) (January 2019) Informa Law from Routledge

 Press Featured in the Times('Driverless cars 'could be hacked to cause pile-ups'' 12 November 2017) , and the Guardian ('Philip Hammond pledges driverless cars by 2021 and warns people to retrain' 23 November 2017)

 The Law and Autonomous Vehicles, Drones, Autonomous Ships, Motor Insurance, Tort Law and, EU Law.